RafaelVVolkmer/NeuroTrack/README.md

 # - Project Description

 NeuroTrack is a Convolutional AI (CNN) model responsible for classifying magnetic resonance images of human brains and identifying the degree of Alzheimer's disease present or not in them.
 It is designed to help doctors make more accurate and early diagnoses, in order to improve the quality of life of patients.
-It classifies images into four different classes, namely: No Impairment, Moderate Impairment, Mild Impairment, Very Mild Impairment and applies a regression algorithm to quantify the percentage of diagnostic reliability, in order to use this new emerging technology to help humanity and make people's lives better, building a technological and conscious society.
+It classifies images into four different classes, namely: **`No Impairment`**, **`Moderate Impairment`**, **`Mild Impairment`**, **`Very Mild Impairment`** and applies a regression algorithm to quantify the percentage of diagnostic reliability, in order to use this new emerging technology to help humanity and make people's lives better, building a technological and conscious society.

-Its first version was made in Python, using Keras, TensorFlow, PyTorch and NumPy.
+Its first version was made in Python, using Keras, TensorFlow, PyTorch.
 Now, revamped, it is made 100% in C..

 # - A Journey of Effort, Recognition and Motivation

-This project originated from my final assignment for the Electronics Technical Course at the Liberato Salzano Vieira da Cunha Technical School Foundation.
-Titled "Artificial Intelligence in the Diagnosis of Alzheimer's Disease," the initiative garnered significant recognition, securing first place in the Computer Science category at MOSTRATEC, the largest science fair in Latin America.
+This project originated from my final assignment for the Electronics Technical Course at the [Fundação Escola Técnica Liberato Salzano Vieira da Cunha](https://www.liberato.com.br/publicacoes/).
+Titled [Artificial Intelligence in the Diagnosis of Alzheimer's Disease](https://virtualmostratec.liberato.com.br/projeto/inteligencia-artificial-no-diagnostico-do-mal-de-alzheimer/), the initiative garnered significant recognition, securing first place in the Computer Science category at [MOSTRATEC - Mostra Internacional de Ciência e Tecnologia](https://mostratec.liberato.com.br), the largest science fair in Latin America.

 ---